League of Legends Support Items Guide - Help your team!

 Ancient Coin: +2 Gold every 10 seconds, +5% Cooldown Reduction, +5 Bonus to movement

-Passive: Minions killed by allies have a chance to drop coins that can grant Ancient Coin owner either gold or mana regeneration.
+Passive: Minions killed by allies have a chance to drop coins that can grant Ancient Coin owners either gold or mana regeneration.
 Upon collecting 500 coins with this passive player upgrades this item into Nomad's Medallion.

 Core Support items

-Core items are the main pieces of equipment which you will complete by merging various smaller items into one bigger.
+Core items are the main pieces of equipment that you will complete by merging various smaller items into one bigger.
 Although these items are quite costly they are still much cheaper than the main items for other roles.
 Below you can find brief descriptions of said items and explanation in which situations they are a good choice.

-Ardent Censer: 60 Ability Power, 10% Cooldown Reduction, 50% Base Mana Regen, 8% Movement Speed, +10% Heal and Shield Power
+Ardent Censer: 60 Ability Power, 10% Cooldown Reduction, 50% Base Mana Regen, 8% Movement Speed, +10% Heal, and Shield Power

 Passive: Grants bonus attack speed and magic damage to your target when you shield or heal an ally.